DigitalPublishingToolkit/Hybrid-Publishing-Toolkit-for-the-Arts/toolkit.md

 The overall visual design of a document.
 In the case of printed matter, layout includes elements such as page dimensions and margins, font type and size, markup formatting, the placement of various elements within the page, and various other elements such as headings and page numbers.
 In the case of reflowable documents such as ebooks, the layout is dynamically adapted to each screen size and screen aspect ratio.

 #####LCD (Liquid Crystal Display)
-The technology used for producing the flat-panel color display screens found on most contemporary computers, tablets and smartphones as well as a variety of other devices.
-TFT (Thin Film Transistor) LCD displays are the most common type of display today, so that the name 'TFT' is often used interchangeably with 'LCD'.
+The technology used for producing the flat-panel color display screens found on most contemporary computers, tablets and smartphones, as well as a variety of other devices.
+TFT (Thin Film Transistor) LCD displays are the most common type of display today, so that the term 'TFT' is often used interchangeably with 'LCD'.
 See also **E-paper**.

 #####Linux
 A popular Open Source, Unix-compatible operating system.
-Linux is named after its creator Linus Torvalds who still supervises its development by many developers worldwide.
+Linux is named after its creator Linus Torvalds, who still supervises its development by many developers worldwide.
 Most web servers today run Linux.
 Google's Android operating system is also based on Linux.

 ###M

 #####Markdown
 A simple markup language for plain-text files which uses common, easily readable symbols such as #, * and _ to define document formatting.
 Markdown was originally developed for blogs, as a quick and easy way of writing texts that would be eventually be converted into HTML.
-Nowadays, Markdown can also translated into other document formats including EPUB.
+Nowadays, Markdown can also be converted to other document formats including EPUB.
 See also the more powerful extension of Markdown, **MultiMarkdown**.

 #####Markup
 Symbols/codes inserted in a text document in order to define additional attributes such as formatting instructions (bold, italics, etc.), structuring instructions (chapters, headings, references, etc.) or metadata.
 Based on the information contained in the markup code, software applications can render the text document for a specific output medium (such as a screen or print).

 #####Markup language
-A document format consisting of a defined syntax of markup codes.
-Markup languages are typically created for specific purposes: For example, HTML for formatting web pages, LaTeX for scientific typesetting.
+A document format consisting of a clearly defined syntax of markup codes.
+Markup languages are typically created for specific purposes: For example, HTML and CSS for formatting web pages, LaTeX for scientific typesetting.

 #####Metadata
 Literally: data about data.
-Metadata contains more general descriptions of the data contained in a particular document.
+Metadata contains general descriptions of the data contained within a particular document.
 For example: if a book is data, then a library index card for that book is its metadata.

 #####MOBI
 An ebook file format developed by Mobipocket, and the basis of Amazon's earliest AZW ebooks for the Kindle e-reader.
 See also **AZW** and **KF8**.